bithost-gmbh/pdfviewhelpers/Documentation/Configuration/Index.rst

 :typoscript:`plugin.tx_pdfviewhelpers.settings.config.class =` :ref:`t3tsref:data-type-string`

 Decides which PHP class should be used as TCPDF object.
 The class must inherit from \\TCPDF.
 If this setting is left empty \\TCPDF is used as class.
-There are two other possibilities shipped with this extension:
+There are three other possibilities shipped with this extension:

 * Bithost\\Pdfviewhelpers\\Model\\EmptyTCPDF: renders empty headers and footers
+* Bithost\\Pdfviewhelpers\\Model\\EmptyFPDI: renders empty headers and footers, able to load PDFs as template documents
 * Bithost\\Pdfviewhelpers\\Model\\BithostTCPDF: renders headers belonging to the example

 You can easily provide your own class in order to render custom header and footers or to customize TCPDF in any way.